USSR anti-religious campaign (1928–1941): Activities

 Stalin called "to bring to completion the liquidation of the reactionary clergy in our country".
 Stalin called for an "atheist five year plan" from 1932 to 1937, led by the LMG, in order to eliminate all religious expression in the USSR.
 It was declared that the concept of God would disappear from the Soviet Union.

 Some of the tactics that had been used early on and discarded in the 1920s due to their crude nature or providing too much offense to the feelings of believers.
 Included in these tactics were the anti-Christmases and anti-Easters that were organized by groups such as the Komsomol.

 Anti-clericalism, and attempting to divide religions by pitting laity against their hierarchy was still encouraged.
 Most of the clergy arrested and imprisoned in the 1920s and onwards never had trials.
 The maximum sentence for administrative exile in the 1920s had been three years, but this was extended to four years in 1934 when the NKVD was created and given the power to issue such sentences.
 After serving such terms, most clergy would return their dioceses.
 Those whose terms ran out around 1930 were often transported later under surveillance to an isolated village in the far north or north-east, never to return.

 There had initially been great resistance by religious associations against the beginning of the attack in 1929-1930 and large volumes of petitions to the government.

 After 1929 and through the 1930s, the closing of churches, mass arrests of the clergy and religiously active laity, and persecution of people for attending church reached unprecedented proportions.
 For example, in the central Russian region of Bezhetsk, 100 of the surviving 308 churches were shut in 1929 (only twelve were closed in this region between 1918 and 1929) and in Tula diocese 200 out of the 700 churches were closed in 1929.
 This campaign began to intensify first in the rural areas before it came to the cities after the liquidation of monasteries in 1932.

 Much of this was carried out on secret unpublished instructions from the Central Committee, while confusingly the same Committee would publicly call for an end to the practice of shutting churches.
-In relation to this, the terror campaign of the 1930s was conducted in an atmosphere of absolute secrecy after very bad international publicity that initially followed the campaign run from 1929 to 1930.
+In relation to this, the terror campaign of the 1930s was conducted in an atmosphere of absolute secrecy after bad international publicity that initially followed the campaign run from 1929 to 1930.